 Fill with saltpeter and with seven vervain leaves collected on the night of Saint John, and a stone of different colors.

-Close the hole with an ivory knob made from the tusk of an elephant that is no more than a year old, and finally, the stick is ready.
+Close the hole with an ivory knob made from an elephant tusk that is no more than a year old, and finally, the stick is ready.

 With it will be possible to undertake every journey without danger; you will avoid bad encounters, the bite of vipers, dogs, and wild beasts “.